heinthanth/mlcts/README.md

 - [assets/myg2p-dict.txt](assets/myg2p-dict.txt) - the original myG2P dictionary.
 - [assets/myg2p-dict-mlcts.csv](assets/myg2p-dict-mlcts.csv) - the modified dictionary with text written in MLCTS.
-- [prepare-mlcts-dict.ts](tools/prepare-mlcts-dict.ts) - script to generate dictionary that contains text written in MLCTS.
+- [tools](tools/) - scripts used to generate dictionary and input csv.
 - [tests](tests) - unit tests and test inputs which interact with the myG2P dictionary or its derivative works.

 All other parts of the project are licensed under the [MIT](LICENSE-CODE) License, unless otherwise specified explicitly.